 Stephen Alltop has built a career based on excellence in several disciplines, conducting both orchestral and choral ensembles, and performing as a keyboard artist.
-He is in his sixth season as Music Director and Conductor of the Champaign-Urbana Symphony Orchestra.
+He is in his ninth season as Music Director and Conductor of the Champaign-Urbana Symphony Orchestra.

 Also Music Director of the Elmhurst Symphony Orchestra, he was named 2012 Conductor of the Year by the Illinois Council of Orchestras for his work with that orchestra.